Brane Cosmology with the Chameleon Scalar Field in Bulk: The Evolution of the Universe

-the velocity is negative for $V_{eef} >0 $, because the filed rolls down the potential towards smaller $\phi_0$ values.}
+the velocity is negative for $V_{eef} >0 $, because the field rolls down the potential towards smaller $\phi_0$ values.

-\subsubsection{Reheating after Inflation}
+\subsubsection{Reheating after inflation}

 { During a second period of evolution, the potential minimum is approached, $V_{eff}(\phi_0)$ tends to zero, and the scalar field starts to fluctuate violently around the minimum value.
-In fact at the end of inflation some of scalar field energy density needs to be converted to conventional matter to restore hot big bang cosmology usually this process comes by decay of scalar field (inflaton field).
-In addition there is the possibility of reheating by gravitational particle production, where the required particles are produced quantum mechanically from time varying gravitational field.
-The method of studying for this kind of reheating depends on scalar field equation of motion and expansion rate, namely Eq.(\ref{43}) and (\ref{42}) {\cite{30}}.
-However, in the post-inflationary stage, the inflaton field executes coherent oscillations about the minimum of the potential \cite{34} and the kinetic term dominates the potential term in the reheating era.
-Therefore we can expand the effective potential around the minimum point and in reheating area we have
+In fact at the end of inflation some of the scalar field energy density needs to be converted to conventional matter to restore hot big bang cosmology usually this process comes by decay of the scalar field (inflaton field).
+In addition there is the possibility of reheating by gravitational particle production, where the required particles are produced quantum mechanically from the time varying gravitational field.
+The method of studying for this kind of reheating depends on the scalar field equation of motion and the expansion rate, namely, Eqs.(\ref{43}) and (\ref{42}) {\cite{30}}.
+However, in the postinflationary stage, the inflaton field executes coherent oscillations about the minimum of the potential \cite{34} and the kinetic term dominates the potential term in the reheating era.
+Therefore we can expand the effective potential around the minimum point and in the reheating area we have